 There are no hidden terms—just contact support within 30 days if you decide NordVPN isn't right for you and you'll get a full refund.
 Start your NordVPN trial here.

 Where to watch the US Open online

-The 2021 US Open tennis tournament is being shown in more than 200 countries, so it’s extremely likely that you’ll be able to watch in your native language.
+The 2023 US Open tennis tournament is being shown in more than 200 countries, so it’s highly likely that you’ll be able to watch it in your native language.
 Below, we’ll explain how you can catch every second of the event live, wherever you are.

 If you’re in the US and don’t have cable, don’t worry — you can also watch on Sling TV, YouTube TV, Hulu with Live TV, or fuboTV.
 Some of these services even offer free trial periods, so if you don’t mind switching between them, it’s possible to watch the whole tournament for free.

 All of the above services are region-locked.
 If you’re currently abroad, you can spoof your location by connecting to a US (or another supported country) VPN server and then log in as normal using your cable credentials.
 NordVPN offers a 30-day money-back guarantee, allowing you to try it completely risk-free.
 If you’re not impressed, just cancel during this time to claim a full refund.

 There’s just one US Open broadcaster in the UK: Sky Sports.
 If you’re already a Sky TV subscriber, you can just sign into the Sky Go app to watch online at no added cost.
 Alternatively, it’s possible to stream Sky channels live with a Now TV Sports pass.
 These cost £26 per month or £11.98 per day.

 NOW is only showing the US Open in the UK.
 If you’re anywhere else, you’ll need a VPN to access this content.